 Slice the corned beef and serve with the vegetables.
 Spoon some of the cooking liquid over the meat.

 Guinness Corned Beef with Cabbage Recipe

-Normally, brisket for corned beef is packaged suspended in some kind of brine and may come with a small pickling spice already.
+Normally, brisket for corned beef is packaged suspended in some kind of brine loaded with preservatives and may come with a small pickling spice already.
 You want to make sure you rinse the brisket well, removing the thick brine.
 Pat very dry.
-You can use the small seasoning pickling spice in the package, but I prefer to use my own spices.
+You can use the small seasoning pickling spice in the package, or you can use your own spices.

 Ingredients:For the Corned Beef

-2 bottles Guinness beer (or other dark beer)
+2 bottles Guinness beer (or other stout beer)

 3 1/2 pound uncooked brisket for corned beef, rinsed well and patted dry

 1 pound of red potatoes, cut into 3/4-inch chunks